Sound Impressions

 However, personal preference being what it is, there is an argument that the DX160 linear low-end might leave lovers of that older punchy AK4490EQ sound looking for some low-end heft.
 Or you simply want to tweak the sound of an IEM you are not overly fond of, to begin with.

 Here I would go with PMEQ over the graphical EQ.
-Quite apart from not losing any volume levels and having to readjust between stock and the EQ profile, the PMEQ better targets the key areas you want enhancing or reduced.
+Quite apart from not losing any volume levels and having to readjust between stock and the EQ profile, the PMEQ better targets the key areas you want to enhance or reduce.

 Meze Rai Penta